tlab-wide/V2X_E2E_Simulator/docs/GettingStarted/SetupUnityProject/index.md

         ```
     - Now we add the project to unity hub
     ![](image_6.png)
-    - In this step, you have to select either 'V2X_E2E_Simulator' or 'AWSIM' (you will only see one of these options in your setup sequence).
+    - In this step, you have to select either 'V2X_E2E_Simulator'.
     ![alt text](image-9.png)

+    !!! warning

+        You may see a window during this step that says you need to install the Editor first.
+The window provides two options: Open and Cancel.
+        At this stage, the Open button does not function, so select Cancel to continue instructions.

     - Then, you will see this error (if you don't already have the exact version of Unity 6).
     ![alt text](image-4.png)